pleonova/jd-classifier/README.md

 - Chart - Venn Diagram: Shows a count of common and unqiue terms for each role, conditional on having those terms appear in at least 30% of jop postings per role.
 - Function `extract_surrounding_text()`: Extracts n number of characters that surround a given word/phrase in a text file with the goal of learning more about the context in which a given keyword was used in.

 ## Next Steps
+- Split out the main file into smaller code files for easier management
 - Collect more job samples using `BeautifulSoup`
 - Further tune the model parameters using `GridSearchCV`
+- Create four separate classifiers (junior and senior for each role)
+- Try a clustering algorithm without a training set to see which jobs get automatically grouped
+- Generalize this model for other job pairings

 ## Future Questions
 - How does my model stand up against future job postings?
 What new terms will become common?
 Will the distinction between data analyst and data scientist become more grey?